Texas State Highway 46: History

-Spur 351 was designated on June 30, 1961 from FM 25 and FM 78 to US 90A.
+Spur 351 was designated on June 30, 1961 from FM 25 and FM 78 to US 90 Alt.
 On August 4, 1970, Spur 351 was extended south to SH 123.
 On September 28, 1988, the section of Spur 351 from FM 78 to I-10 was transferred to SH 46.
 On May 14, 1990, the remainder of Spur 351 was cancelled and mileage was transferred to SH 46.

+In 2015, the Texas Department of Transportation (TxDOT) announced plans to widen SH 46 from Loop 337 to Hillcrest Drive in New Braunfels from a two lane undivided highway to a four lane divided highway.
+Construction started in fall 2017 and also included reconstruction of existing bridges and interchanges.
+Construction was completed in May 2021 at an estimated cost of $42.3 million.

 Route description

 SH 46 begins at its western terminus at SH 16, east of Bandera in Bandera County.
 The highway heads to the northeast, crossing over into Kendall County on its way to Boerne where it intersects with I-10 and US 87.
 SH 46 carries the street name of Bandera Road from I-10 until US 87.
 At US 87, there is a short break in the highway with SH 46 continuing again further north with the name River Road.
 SH 46 leaves the city limits of Boerne to the east and follows an east-northeast routing through rural Kendall County.
 An intersection with FM 3351 occurs just prior to heading into Comal County.
 Continuing to the east, SH 46 passes FM 2696 before coming into the city of Bulverde.
 In Bulverde, SH 46 intersects with US 281 at a diamond interchange, which provides access to San Antonio to the south.
 The highway continues to the east-southeast, passing several farm-to-market roads with FM 3159 and RM 2722 providing access to Canyon Lake.
 As it enters New Braunfels, Texas, it intersects and becomes concurrent with Loop 337, providing the northern and eastern arcs of the loop around New Braunfels.
 In New Braunfels, the highway passes over the Guadalupe River and intersects I-35.
 Continuing to the south-southeast, it heads towards Seguin as it passes into Guadalupe County and roughly parallels the Guadalupe River to the east.
-In Seguin, SH 46 passes I-10 and US 90 before ending at SH 123 just south of Seguin.
+In Seguin, SH 46 passes I-10 again then intersects US 90 and U.S. Route 90 Alternate near the campus of Texas Lutheran University before ending at SH 123/Bus.
+SH 123 just south of Seguin.